 If you have a business, you might want to read this.
 The GST council made a decision in their most recent meeting to double the current GST limit for MSMEs to ₹ 40 lakhs from the previous ₹20 lakhs.
-The composition scheme too has now been increased to 1.5 Cr from 1 Cr.
+The composition scheme increased from 1 crore to 1.5 crores!

-The prime goal of this decision was to simplify the cost of compliance for micro, small and medium enterprises (MSMEs) in India.
+The prime goal of this decision is to simplify the cost of compliance for MSMEs in India.

 Who does this GST limit extension affect?